 Spinning board diameter: 49 cm; frame: 157 x 50 x 40 cm; mirror diameter: 55 cm

-Beamlines originates from conversations with medical physicists developing eye cancer treatment solutions, as well as a visit to a particle accelerator in Lower Austria.
-Using an old animation technique in order to bring together drawing and photographic practices, Beamlines also engages with the history of science -- as the phenakistoscope was invented by scientists captivated by an optical phenomenon called "the persistence of vision."
+Beamlines originates from a visit to a particle accelerator in Lower Austria and conversations with medical physicists working to develop eye cancer treatment solutions.
+Using a pre-cinematic optical technique in order to bring together drawing and photographic practices, Beamlines also engages with the history of science -- as the phenakistoscope was invented by scientists captivated by an optical phenomenon called "the persistence of vision."

 The work's images are a product of an artistic-scientific dialogue.
 Each image is an enlarged photograph of backlit radiochromic film that has been painted upon.
 The radiochromic film was originally used by physicists to measure the beam of accelerated particles -- allowing them to visually verify their calculations of the beam's radiation dose and field size.
 Functioning similarly to a polaroid picture, the self-developing film exposes a dark blue circle on yellow-tinted film.
 Such a photographic process reveals what would otherwise remain invisible to the human eye.